Using DenSureFit on a Lower Denture

 • What to EXPECT from DenSureFit on the Lower Denture

-DenSureFit silicone provides soft cushioning against the hard acrylic denture base.
-It can help prevent gum soreness.
+The soft silicone provides a cushion against the hard acrylic denture base, and this effect may help reduce potential discomfort or gum soreness.

 • NOTE about a FLOATING or POPPING UP Lower Denture